trecakov/rhcsa9/study_notes/exam_notes_per_objective.md

 ### Configure local storage
 - List, create, and delete partitions on GPT/MBR disks
 	- fdisk(MBR) - used to create a master boot record-based partitions.
 Only 4 MBR partitions are able to be created on the system.
 	- gdisk(GPT) - used to create GPT partitions.
-Unlimited number of GPT partitons on the system.
+An unlimited number of GPT partitons on the system.

 	- `fdisk -l` - lists all disks with a lot of info
 	- `lsblk -f` - info about disks, uuids, mountpoints, and fstypes.